djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

-March [theme songs](https://new.myspace.com/mattandkim/videos) courtesy Matt & Kim!
+When I lived in Seattle I lived in the apartment directly above [Allen Stone](https://new.myspace.com/allenstone).
+Next, I want to move to NYC and live in the apartment directly above [Matt & Kim](http://new.myspace.com/mattandkim/).
 ==============================

+1 Mar 2013 | March [theme songs](https://new.myspace.com/mattandkim/videos) courtesy Matt & Kim!

 28 Feb 2013 | Finished A Chinese Life.
 Rebuilding Node chat from scratch.
 I will dream about it, and reapproach come morning.